Safecast/SCbG3-hexes/README.md

   These files assume the home directory is `/home/safecast`.
 If this is not the case, just open the files and replace everywhere `/home/safecast` by the proper directory.

-6. Now get a bGeigie3 device to program and start the process by doing
+6. Now get a bGeigie3 device to program and start the process by clicking the `Program Device` icon in the launcher.

+  Or open a terminal and type

         cd ~/SCbG3-hexes
         ./run_me.sh

+7. When in need of updating the firmware files from the repository, click the `Update` icon in the launcher.

+  Or open a terminal and type

+      cd ~/SCbG3-hexes
+      ./update.sh